yungsnuzzy/conjurr/api_guide.md

 Find the `user_id` field for the desired account and use it with `/recommendations`.

 ## UI Endpoints (HTML)
-- `/` main page: user selector + recommendations table
+- `/` main page: user selector + recommendations table (admin mode) or email/username login (user mode)
-- `/settings` configure Tautulli and Gemini keys
+- `/settings` configure Tautulli, Gemini, optional TMDb, and other settings (hidden in user mode)

 ## Security and Deployment
 - No built-in auth; deploy behind a firewall/proxy and restrict access.